Performance Management

 Section IV.
 Professional Development

 Achieving or supporting performance goals and professional aspirations involves an investment in Professional Development (PD) opportunities.
 Managers are encouraged to promote opportunities for growth and development such as training and workshops, professional certifications, free linked-in learning courses, shadowing colleagues, serving on a committee/new project, joining an Employee Resource group, and more.
 Employees are encouraged to reflect on their areas of interest and growth and identify the PD they wish to pursue.
-In the Self-Evaluation in GMS, employees have the option to include their desired or intended PD for the next performance year.
+In the Self-Evaluation, employees have the option to include their desired or intended PD for the next performance year.
 This is not a retroactive reflection of the past year, but a future-oriented one.